A personalised student experience

 All our degree courses offer a level of flexibility so that you can tailor your degree to the subjects that interest you most, meaning that you can have different experiences of teaching and learning during your time at The Department of Computer Science, Warwick.

-All of our students have 24-hour access to dedicated computing laboratories, each of which is equipped with high specification workstations and comfortable spaces for group work and collaboration.
+All of our students have extended hours access to dedicated computing laboratories, each of which is equipped with high specification workstations and comfortable spaces for group work and collaboration.
+This is in addition to specialised hardware and software for student projects.
+We have specialist state-of-the-art equipment to support teaching in areas including computer graphics and high performance computing.

 Our approach to teaching